Stephanie McMahon: Raw Commissioner (2016–2018)

-On the July 11 episode of Raw, Mr. McMahon announced Stephanie as the commissioner of the Raw brand, while Shane was named commissioner of SmackDown in order for them to compete against each other in the upcoming reestablished brand extension.
-The following week on Raw, Stephanie appointed Mick Foley as the Raw General Manager.
+On the July 11 episode of Raw, Mr. McMahon announced Stephanie as the commissioner of the Raw brand, while Shane was named commissioner of SmackDown for them to compete against each other in the upcoming reestablished brand extension.
+The following week on Raw, Stephanie appointed Mick Foley as the Raw general manager.
 The next week on Raw, Stephanie and Mick Foley announced the WWE Universal Championship would be the main championship on Raw.

-On the October 11 episode of SmackDown, Commissioner Shane McMahon and General Manager Daniel Bryan challenged Raw to three traditional Survivor Series elimination matches – involving each brand's best five male wrestlers, best five female wrestlers, and best five tag teams, respectively.
+On the October 11 episode of SmackDown, Commissioner Shane McMahon and general manager Daniel Bryan challenged Raw to three traditional Survivor Series elimination matches – involving each brand's best five male wrestlers, best five female wrestlers, and best five tag teams, respectively.
 The following week on Raw, Raw Commissioner Stephanie accepted the challenge.
 On the November 7 episode of Raw, Stephanie invited both Shane and Bryan to appear on the following week's Raw to address the interpromotional matches, which Shane and Bryan accepted.
 During this meeting, each commissioner and general manager touted the reasons why their respective brand was better and eventually called out their respective male teams.
 In the ensuing battle, Roman Reigns and Seth Rollins of Team Raw stood tall at the end.
-At Survivor Series, Team SmackDown defeated Team Raw, On the March 20 episode of Raw, Foley was fired as Raw General Manager for his actions.
+At Survivor Series, Team SmackDown defeated Team Raw, On the March 20 episode of Raw, Foley was fired as Raw general manager for his actions.
 In April, Stephanie was written out of the storyline after being pushed accidentally through a table at WrestleMania 33 by Triple H, and did not appear on WWE TV for many months.
 However, McMahon made a one-off appearance after Kevin Owens assaulted her father on the September 12 edition of SmackDown.